 3. Lack Of Proper Planning

 It’s incredible how many businesses fail due to a lack of planning.
 Or perhaps you did plan, but you didn’t think of everything.
-Sales, development, staffing, the skills gap, and funding are not afterthoughts.
+Sales, development, staffing, leave management the skills gap, and funding are not afterthoughts.
 From the start, they should all be included in your business plan to avoid any future regrets in your organization.